Product Version: 6.5+

 Step 1) Go to Configuration Management in console and create a separate configuration with settings that need to be applied during system startup.

-Note: Only system level filters inside the configuration can be applied here.
+Note: Only system level filters for the configuration can be applied here.
 Example: Computer name begins with...

-Step 2) Download this secondary (ini) configuration to your Startup folder located in ....netlogon\ProfileUnity\Startup
+Step 2) Deploy this secondary (ini) configuration to your Startup folder located in ....netlogon\ProfileUnity\Startup

 Step 3) In ProfileUnity Console go to "Administration" page.